flashlin/Samples/markdown/AI-Sprint2.md

   - reviewd and clearly summarized documents source?
   - generate QA data requires manual review
 * Training fine-tuning model
   - Training takes a long time, which is not acceptable to most people?
-13B: 500 data -> 2hr, 100K Data for 400hr(16.7day)
   - During training, development and testing cannot be performed.

 ---